deliveroo/deliveroo.engineering/_guidelines/api-design.md

 If it exists, it _should_ return status:

 - 201 Created if the entity was successfully created, or
 - 400 Bad Request if the entity cannot be created with the information in the request body.

 Additional 4xx response codes _may_ be used:

 - 412 Precondition Failed if e.g. the resource wouldn't statisfy some uniqueness criterion;
 - 415 Unsupported if using versioning and the server doesn't support the specified version.
+- 429 Too Many Requests if the service throttles requests from an aggressive client.

 The response _must_ be a valid single resource representation, although it _may_ be partial, including at least the numeric `id` and the mandatory link to self.